Physical Fitness Testing (PFT)

 - The information below was developed to provide assistance to various groups that are directly involved with, or have an interest in, the PFT.

 The 2021–22 Physical Fitness Test (PFT) has not been suspended.
-Local educational agencies (LEAs) will be required to administer the PFT during one of these months in 2022: February, March, April, or May.
-The CDE, along with external partners, is working to prepare additional instructions on the PFT.
-More information and instructions will be provided as they become available.
+Local educational agencies (LEAs) will be required to administer the PFT between February 1, 2022 and May 31, 2022.

 The 2019–20 and 2020–21 PFTs were suspended; makeup testing is not required.
 The PFT exemptions for students who did not take the test in grade nine (those current tenth and eleventh grade students) are limited to those exemptions identified in the California Education Code sections 51241 and 51242.
 An exemption based on the pupil satisfactorily meeting five of the six standards of PFT is not available for these particular students.